Privacy policy

 We handle your personal information carefully.
 We collect and hold your personal information for the purposes of:

-Sensitive information – the collection of sensitive information is restricted by the Privacy Act.
-This includes such as information about your ethnicity, health, religion or criminal record.
+The collection of sensitive information is restricted by the Privacy Act.
+This includes information such as your ethnicity, health, religion or criminal record.
 If we need this type of information, we will ask for your permission, except where otherwise permitted by law.

 4.1 Sharing your information with third parties